Batox History, Family Crest & Coats of Arms

 Early History of the Batox family

-Another 121 words (9 lines of text) covering the years 1790, 1622, 1698, 1668 and 1814 are included under the topic Early Batox History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batox research.
+Another 61 words (4 lines of text) covering the years 1790, 1622, 1698, 1668 and 1814 are included under the topic Early Batox History in all our PDF Extended History products and printed products wherever possible.

 Batox Spelling Variations